Plant nutrition: Mycorrhiza

 Phosphorus is most commonly found in the soil in the form of polyprotic phosphoric acid (H_{3}PO_{4}), but is taken up most readily in the form of H_{2}PO.
 Phosphorus is available to plants in limited quantities in most soils because it is released very slowly from insoluble phosphates and is rapidly fixed once again.
 Under most environmental conditions it is the element that limits growth because of this constriction and due to its high demand by plants and microorganisms.
 Plants can increase phosphorus uptake by a mutualism with mycorrhiza.
 On some soils, the phosphorus nutrition of some conifers, including the spruces, depends on the ability of mycorrhizae to take up, and make soil phosphorus available to the tree, hitherto unobtainable to the non-mycorrhizal root.
 Seedling white spruce, greenhouse-grown in sand testing negative for phosphorus, were very small and purple for many months until spontaneous mycorrhizal inoculation, the effect of which was manifested by a greening of foliage and the development of vigorous shoot growth.

 Root temperature

 When soil-potassium levels are high, plants take up more potassium than needed for healthy growth.
 The term luxury consumption has been applied to this.
 Potassium intake increases with root temperature and depresses calcium uptake.
 Calcium to boron ratio must be maintained in a narrow range for normal plant growth.
-Lack of boron causes failure of calcium metabolism which produces hollow heart in beets and peanuts.
+Lack of boron causes failure of calcium metabolism which produces hollow heart in peanuts and black heart in beets.